 The 2023 Ontario Woodlot Association Annual Woodlot Tour and Conference is being held in Niagara-on-the-Lake and is being hosted by our Niagara Chapter.
-For our 30th year we are celebrating the Power of Active Management with four excellent plenary speakers, three options for tours, and we have an incredible Spring Celebration Dinner planned at the Queenston Heights Restaurant.
+For our 30th year we are celebrating the Power of Active Management with five excellent plenary speakers, three options for tours, and we have an incredible Spring Celebration Dinner planned at the Queenston Heights Restaurant.
 We hope you will join us for this celebration, networking event, and opportunity to connect with fellow Woodlanders, professionals and students from across the province.

 Pre-registration is required for the Annual Woodlot Tour and Conference.
-The Early Bird offer ends April 3, 2023.

 Concurrent Tours - April 25th